-This portfolio focuses on the central core of generic skills which have not been assessed in the Foundation Portfolio, which are essential to all elements of work within the profession.
-Separate portfolios which assess the skills which are specific to discrete areas of work, such as Animal Health or metrological testing, compliment this core skills portfolio and provide evidence of specific skills in these specialist areas.
+This portfolio focuses on the central core of generic skills, which are an essential element of all areas of the work of the profession.
+Separate portfolios which assess the skills which are specific to discrete areas of work, such as metrological testing, compliment this core skills portfolio and provide evidence of specific skills in these specialist areas.